neoglez/calvis/README.md

 ## Acknowledgements
 The [SMPL team](https://smpl.is.tue.mpg.de/) for providing us with the learned human body templates and the SMPL code.

-The data generation code is heavely inspired by the [SURREAL repo](https://github.com/gulvarol/surreal.
+The data generation code and this repo structure is heavely inspired by [Gül Varol's](https://www.robots.ox.ac.uk/~gul/) [SURREAL repo](https://github.com/gulvarol/surreal.

 The [vtkplotter team](https://github.com/marcomusy/vtkplotter) (specially Marco Musy) and the [trimesh team](https://github.com/mikedh/trimesh) for the great visualization and intersection libraries.